vortex-workspace/framework/README.md

 - [Request](#Request)

 ## Gateway
-If you need to override internal framework classes, you can create custom Gateways, and Vortex will utilize our class within the application.
-To set up our Gateways, configure them in the `app.gateways` setting as shown below:
+If you need to add a method to Adapters, you just need to create and set `new Gateway` classes, and then either set them in the `app.php` configuration file or in the `gateways()` method inside `Providers`.
+After set our custom methods from our custom `Gateway`, you can access the same in the `Adapter` classes.

 ```php
 <?php